mparsley1/eo-docs/README.md

   * they can take advantage of the satellite data available there
   * the size of the VMs can be increased or decreased as required

 ## The Processing Packages

 There are two Python packages for EO processing with ECHOES: [eo-custom-scripts](https://github.com/ECHOESProj/eo-custom-scripts) and [eoian](https://github.com/ECHOESProj/eoian]). [eo-custom-scripts](https://github.com/ECHOESProj/eo-custom-scripts) uses the Sentinel-Hub API to generate products, whereas [eoian](https://github.com/ECHOESProj/eoian]) consumes satellite data stored in the object store (e.g. in the SAFE format for Sentinel-2 data).

+With eo-custom-scripts the processing is done on Sentinel-Hub's servers, whereas with eoian the processing is done locally.
+Therefore, the machine requirements may be greater for the eoian processing chain, depending on the processing.

 eoian and eo-custom-scripts can each be called by a CLI interface or imported as a Python module.